 Cannabinoids and Terpenes

 CBD and THC are the best known and most thoroughly researched of the cannabinoids.

 The proper name of CBD is cannabidiol, and it’s a naturally-occurring compound in the cannabis sativa genus of plants which includes both hemp and marijuana.
 Unlike THC, CBD doesn’t have psychoactive effects because it works with the CB2 receptors which are evenly distributed throughout the body in cells of the immune system, regulating immune signalling and inflammation.
 It helps with types of pain including jaw, nerve and arthritis-related.

 THC or trans-delta-9-tetrahydrocannabinol, works with the CB1 receptors which are abundant in the brain and is what gives cannabis its psychoactive effects.
 Since it can act as a stimulant, depressant, or hallucinogen, it can affect everything from dopamine production to sleep patterns to the ability to perceive the passage of time.

 Beside cannabinoids, cannabis contains terpenes which are highly aromatic compounds that determine the smell of many plants and some animals, and also acts on the endocannabinoid system enhancing the effects of the cannabinoids.
-Check out the chart below for the effects you might require:

 Putting out the Fire